Criminal Incident Reporting Policy and Procedure

-Empire State College is required by the Federal Higher Education Act and New York State Education Law to report specific criminal incidents, occurring on or surrounding College property and facilities.
+SUNY Empire State College (the College) is required by the Federal Higher Education Act and New York State Education Law to report specific criminal incidents, occurring on or surrounding College property and facilities.

-Incidents: An incident is an offense (violation, misdemeanor, or felony), emergency or occurrence that is immediately dangerous to life, health, or the College as a whole that occurs or may occur at an Empire State College location.
+Incident: An incident is an offense (violation, misdemeanor, or felony), emergency or occurrence that is potentially dangerous to life, health, or safety of a person or actually or potentially damages property.

 Incident Report: An incident report is an official report taken by an Empire State College employee documenting information about an incident as defined above.
 A police agency report may serve as an official incident report under this definition.